Skerne Wetlands Nature Reserve

 March to June

-This wetland complex covers over 110 acres, comprising wet grassland, over a mile of SSSI chalk stream, and more than 90 former commercial fish farm ponds, now re-worked into a mosaic of wet woodland, reedbed, fen and open water.
+Skerne Wetlands - made up of Snakeholm Pastures to the north and Skerne Fen and Skerne Reedbeds downstream - is a reserve that's come a long way in a short time.
+This wetland complex features wet grassland, over a mile pf chalk stream, and more than 70 former fish farm ponds, which have been transformed into a mosaic of wet woodland, reedbed, fen and open water.

 Seasonal highlights